Yiling-J/tablepilot/README.md

 # Tablepilot

-Tablepilot is a CLI/API/WebUI tool for generating and autofilling tables using AI.
+Tablepilot is a CLI/API/WebUI tool for generating rows or autofilling columns in your tables using AI.
 One of the most powerful features of Tablepilot is its ability to incorporate external context: such as other tables, [local CSV/Parquet files, or datasets from Kaggle or Hugging Face](contribute/csv-and-parquet.md).
 Making it easy to generate diverse results.

 As a CLI tool, Tablepilot uses a declarative schema format.
 Check out the [examples folder](examples) for many interesting use cases.
 The syntax is simple and intuitive, you can easily understand how it works without reading the full documentation.
 A WebUI is also available.
 See the demo below: